 Here at RentPrep, we offer two different screening services.
 Both of these services include some type of credit report that can help you make a decision about whether or not to accept a tenant’s application for your property.

-The first service that can be ordered via RentPrep is the SmartMove Full Credit Report.
+The first service that can be ordered via RentPrep is the TransUnion Full Credit Report, formerly known as SmartMove.
 This report gives you the exact credit score of a tenant, and it must be ordered with the tenant’s involvement.
 The full report includes:

 - Full credit report including ResidentScore